ivoruetsche/EseraOneWire/README.md

 # Getting starting with EseraStation 200
 The following notes might be helpful to you when starting with a new EseraStation.
 However, there is no guarantee that these notes are complete or correct.
 The information will get out of date over time and I do not intend to update it on a regular basis.
 1. power up EseraStation 200, connect it to LAN, get the IP address from your router
-1. ssh -X <your-station-ip-address> -l pi -> initial password is "esera"
+1. ssh -X *yourStationIpAddress* -l pi -> initial password is "esera"
 1. change the password
 1. sudo apt-get update
 1. sudo apt-get dist-upgrade -> got a question about IP Symcon, answer it and continue